-As Phase 1 winners of the UK Government’s Department of Business, Energy & Industrial Strategy (BEIS) Longer Duration Energy Storage Competition (LODES), Invinity are working in collaboration with Pivot Power (part of EDF Renewables) and EDF R&D UK to scope and deliver a 40 MWh solar-powered Vanadium Flow Battery (VFB) in the UK.
+As Phase 1 winners of the UK Government’s Department of Business, Energy & Industrial Strategy (BEIS) Longer Duration Energy Storage Competition (LODES), Invinity are working with EDF Renewables and EDF R&D UK to develop the UK’s largest solar-powered Vanadium Flow Battery project.

-Find out more about why this Long Duration Energy Storage project is so groundbreaking and what companies are involved below.
+Find out more about this groundbreaking Long Duration Energy Storage project below.

-The Vanadium Flow Battery Longer duration Energy Asset Demonstrator (VFB LEAD) project sees Invinity once again working alongside EDF following the successful deployment of a 2 MW / 5 MWh VFB as part of the Energy Superhub Oxford (ESO).
-The VFB LEAD project aims to develop and deploy one of the UK’s largest co-located solar + storage projects, featuring a 10 MW / 40 MWh VFB hybridised with a lithium-ion battery and connected to a utility-scale solar PV array.
+Phase 1 of the Vanadium Flow Battery Longer duration Energy Asset Demonstrator (VFB LEAD) project sees Invinity once again working alongside EDF following the successful deployment of a 2 MW / 5 MWh VFB as part of the Energy Superhub Oxford (ESO).
+The VFB LEAD project aims to develop to a “ready to build” stage one of the UK’s largest co-located solar + storage projects, featuring a range of cutting edge technologies including a large-scale Invinity VFB.

-Invinity Energy Systems, alongside Pivot Power (part of EDF Renewables) and EDF R&D UK are amongst the 5 winners that progressed to Phase 1 (Project Development Stage) of the Longer Duration Energy Storage (LODES) Stream 1 Competition, intended to accelerate the commercialisation of long duration energy storage through large-scale demonstration projects.
+Invinity Energy Systems is amongst the 5 winners that progressed to Phase 1 (Project Development Stage) of the Longer Duration Energy Storage (LODES) Stream 1 Competition, intended to accelerate the commercialisation of long duration energy storage through large-scale demonstration projects.
 Three of the Phase 1 winners will proceed to Phase 2 (Construction Stage) funding.
-To find out more about the LODES competition winners, read the press release here.

 Phase 1 of the competition will run until the end of 2022, during which EDF and Invinity will develop the project to a “ready to build” phase.